synthe102/openpbs-oci/README.md

 Allows to run Openpbs components as docker containers.

 > [!WARNING]
-> Highly experimental, edits /etc/pbs.conf on start.
+> Highly experimental
+> You need to provide your own pbs.conf and mount it at /etc/pbs.conf

 ## Quickstart